regoclint/prac/Atlassian.md

 - Pna Run time optimisation, explain to dev, then manager then my manager
 - scalability of Pna
 - Sudha content aux code duplication
-- polling based on a condition
+- Activity polling based on a condition

 How have you resolved conflict situations?